nnamon/Monero-graphics/README.md

 2. right click on the image and open it in a new tab
 3. hit `ctrl/cmd + p` in your browser.

-They are designed in A5 format.
+They are designed in A5 format, but can easily be scaled right before printing.
+Use factors of 2 for smaller A-sizes (i.e. (50% = A6).
 Feel free to download any source and edit them as you see fit for your personal use case.
 New translations [always welcome](https://www.reddit.com/u/diiscotheque).